Harsha-Buddhika-Official/Book-Management-System-gql/README.md

 node server.js
 ```

-The GraphQL playground will be available at: `http://localhost:YOUR_PORT`
+The GraphQL playground will be available at your configured server address.

 ## 🔗 API Documentation